Losing a loved one in an accident is one of the most gut wrenching and heartbreaking tragedies imaginable.

 Ultimately, all California wrongful death claims must be handled on a case-by-case basis.
 The value of a wrongful death settlement can vary dramatically depending on the underlying facts.

-At the Allen Law Firm, our compassionate California wrongful death lawyers are strong, committed advocates for our clients.
+At the Allen Law Firm, our compassionate California wrongful death claim lawyers are strong, committed advocates for our clients.
 If your loved one was killed because of the reckless, careless, or negligent actions of another party, you need professional legal representation.

 To set up a free, completely private initial consultation, please contact our law firm right away.
 With law offices in Monterey and Santa Cruz, we handle wrongful death lawsuits throughout Southern California.